FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

    - anti-spam measures
 ---

-We recently published an article on [Sending Telegram messages using Node-RED](https://flowfuse.com/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red/).
-However, in IoT, it's not the only option we utilize for sending notifications.
-We employ numerous other approaches, and email notification is one popular approach among those.
+We recently published an article on [Sending Telegram messages using Node-RED](/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red/).
+However, in IoT, it's not the only option that is utilized for sending notifications.
+Numerous other approaches are employed and email notification is one popular approach among those.
 In this guide, we will cover how you can send and receive emails using Node-RED.
 Additionally, we will discuss some of the best practices that should be followed when sending email notifications with your IoT applications.

 <!--more-->